-At the Neurometabolic Diagnostic Clinic, we evaluate patients with leukodystrophy, severe medically refractory seizures, neurodegeneration or developmental regression, abnormal movement, or active neurologic disease with suspicion of mitochondrial disorders, storage disorders or neurotransmitter disorders.
+At the Neuroscience Institute, we evaluate patients with leukodystrophy, severe medically refractory seizures, neurodegeneration or developmental regression, abnormal movement or active neurologic disease with suspicion of mitochondrial disorders, storage disorders or neurotransmitter disorders.

-Why choose Children’s Hospital Colorado for a child with neurometabolic disorders?
+Why choose Children's Colorado for a child with neurometabolic disorders?

 Our multidisciplinary team is made of board-certified genetic counselors, biochemical geneticists and a pediatric neurologist.
 Currently, we are the only hospital in the region with the diagnostic capability and extensive experience in evaluating patients born with neurometabolic disorders.